MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-overview.md

 If you're migrating code from older versions of the management libraries, see the following details:

 - If you use the `ServicePrincipalCredentials` class, see [Authenticate with token credentials](./authentication-azure-hosted-apps.md).
 - The names of async APIs have changed as described on [Library usage patterns - asynchronous operations](azure-sdk-library-usage-patterns.md#asynchronous-operations).
-Simply said, the names of async APIs in newer libraries start with `begin_`.
+The names of async APIs in newer libraries start with `begin_`.
 In most cases, the API signature remains the same.

 ## Connect to and use Azure resources with client libraries